weaviate/weaviate-io/developers/weaviate/concepts/indexing/inverted-indexes.md

 <InvertedIndexTypesSummary/>

+## Multiple filter indexes

-- Enable one or both of `indexFilterable` and `indexRangeFilters` to index a property for faster filtering.
+`indexFilterable` and `indexRangeFilters` both enable faster filtering.

-    - If only one is enabled, the respective index is used for filtering.
+- If only one of them is enabled on a property, that index is used for filtering.
-    - If both are enabled, `indexRangeFilters` is used for operations involving comparison operators, and `indexFilterable` is used for equality and inequality operations.
+- If both are enabled on a property, `indexRangeFilters` is used with numeric comparison operators, and `indexFilterable` is used for equality and inequality operations.

-This chart shows which filter makes the comparison when one or both index type is `true` for an applicable property.
+This chart shows Weaviate applies the filters:

 | Operator | `indexRangeFilters` only | `indexFilterable` only | Both enabled |
 | :- | :- | :- | :- |